thomasbreydo/thomasbreydo.github.io/_posts/2020-07-15-perceptron-cpp.md

 ---
-title: ' I coded a perceptron from scratch in C++'
+title: 'I coded a perceptron from scratch in C++'
 subtitle: 'The perceptron learns using the perceptron learning rule.'
 description: 'The perceptron learns using the perceptron learning rule.'
 excerpt: 'I coded a perceptron from scratch in C++.
 The perceptron learns using the perceptron learning rule.'